WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 - Difficulty finding relevant resources on the website and in the web.
 Unintuitive navigation on the website.<br>
 - Upload of new resources is manual and complicated. <br>
-- Fully manual moderation of the newly proposed content which hinders addition of bigger number of resources.<br> -locked cooperation between educators due to lack of available contact information. <br>
+- Fully manual moderation of the newly proposed content which hinders addition of bigger number of resources.<br>
+- Impeded cooperation between educators due to lack of available contact information. <br>

 ## 💡 Idea / Solution <a name = "idea"></a>